 The amount of information and effort required to settle an estate can be overwhelming.
-That is why we help executors and trustees perform all of the legal responsibilities necessary after a death, including:
+That is why our Woodland Hills trusts attorney helps executors and trustees perform all of the legal responsibilities necessary after a death, including:

 - Locate and review all of the deceased’s important papers, including gathering death certificates; insurance policies; contents of safe deposit boxes; the original of the trust agreement; account statements; arrangements for burial, cremation, or memorial services; tax identification numbers; and all other pertinent documents.